- If you are responding to an overdose

 - Move their free leg forward so their knee and lower leg touch the ground and act as a brace in front of them.

 - Bring their free arm in front of their face, bend their arm at their elbow and tuck their hand under their head so it's braced.

 - Carry a naloxone kit and learn how to use it.

 - Make a plan and know how to respond in case of an overdose.

 What does an overdose look like?

-An overdose can happen when you take too much of an opioid.
+An overdose can happen when you take a more potent opioid or too much of an opioid.
 Opioids affect the part of your brain that controls your breathing.
 When you take more opioids than your body can handle, your breathing slows.
 This can lead to unconsciousness and even death.

 Early signs of an overdose

 - Breathing slow or not at all